pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

   -h, --help              Display this help message.
 ```

-Refer to our code [here](https://github.com/sjais1337/concurrency/blob/master/assignment1) if you face difficulties making it, but make sure you do not just copy-paste stuff.
+Refer to our code [here](https://github.com/sjais1337/concurrency/blob/master/assignment1) if you face difficulties, but make sure you do not just copy-paste stuff.

-For benchmarking our tool, we will need two separate data-sets, generated using this [utility_small](https://github.com/sjais1337/concurrency/blob/master/dataset/generator_small.cpp) which creates multiple small files, and [utility_large](https://github.com/sjais1337/concurrency/blob/master/dataset/generator_large.cpp). which creates multiple large files.
+For benchmarking our tool, we will need two separate data-sets, generated using this [utility_small](https://github.com/sjais1337/concurrency/blob/master/dataset/generator_small.cpp) which creates multiple small files, and [utility_large](https://github.com/sjais1337/concurrency/blob/master/dataset/generator_large.cpp) which creates multiple large files.
 This is to standardize the testing.
-Both the utilites use subsets of different lengths from 10,000 most used words on google dataset.
+Both the utilities use subsets of different lengths from the 10,000 most-used words on google dataset.

 Note: In case your computer has a weaker CPU, you may want to reduce the file size in the larger utility (by default, 8 files of size 500MB), and the number of files (I used 8, I suggest using less than 8 for reasons you'll understand later).